shailey123/shailey123.github.io/Linear_Factor-model.md

 Okay first up:

 ## Linear Factor Model
 Explained in a slightly complex way.
-But simply, it is that an observed variable x is a linear compination of independet latent factors, h. x= Wh + b+ noise
+But simply, it is that an observed variable x is a linear compination of independent latent factors, h. x= Wh + b+ noise

- h ∼ p(h) and \alpha
+ h ∼ p(h)

+ Now the 5 models that I listed above, most of these use this linear factor model adn different assumptins for noise or the way we model the prior function, p(h).

 # References
 1. https://ermongroup.github.io/cs228-notes/learning/latent/